FASLADODO/CIS520-FinalProject/README.md

 ## Notes:
 - All getYHatXXX functions are in the Models/ folder
 - Functions such as cross validation and plotting are in the Utils/ folder
+- All train and validation errors below were the results from 10-fold cross validation

 ## Generative Method:
 Model: Naive Bayes
 Files: NaiveBaes.m, getYHatNB.m
 How to run: run('NaiveBaes.m')
+Train error: 0.307481
+Validation error: 0.326000

 ## Discriminative Method:
 Model: SVM
 Files: SVM.m, getYHatSVM.m, SVMTuned.m
 How to run: run('SVM.m')
+Train error: 0.136691
+Validation error: 0.204444

 ## Instance Based Method:
 Model: KNN
 Files: KNN.m, getYHatKNN.m
 How to run: run('KNN.m')
+Train error: 0.208691
+Validation error: 0.271333

 ## Semi-Supervised Dimensionality Reduction:
 Model: PCA
-Files: dim_reduce.m, getSemiSupervisedProjections
+Files: dim_reduce.m, getSemiSupervisedProjections.m
 How to run: dim_reduce(X, desiredNumberOfComponents),
             getSemiSupervisedProjections()